-The maximum-p2mp-spmsi value configured under an MVPN selective provider tunnel does not affect any established SPMSIs.
+The maximum P2MP SPMSI value configured under an MVPN selective provider tunnel does not affect any established SPMSIs.
 It only affects new spawning SPMSI counts.

-If existing SPMSIs are above the maximum-p2mp-spmsi threshold, no new SPMSIs are spawned until the number of SPMSIs goes below the maximum-p2mp-spmsi threshold.
+If any existing SPMSIs are above the maximum P2MP SPMSI threshold, no new SPMSIs are spawned until the number of SPMSIs goes below the threshold.